ChristianBirchler/ticket-tagger-analysis/results/README.md

  the three models J48, RandomForest and Naïve Bayes for three different datasets.
   We took the original dataset used for Ticket Tagger, an only English version of this dataset and a completely different dataset (Pandas).
 In the original study Ticket Tagger ([Link to the original Repository](https://github.com/rafaelkallis/ticket-tagger) ) has an average F-Score of 0.826.
+As follow, we report the main tables with sigificant results, then we discussed them in detail.

 ### Ticket Tagger Classification Performances: